yiisoft/docs/guide/en/structure/middleware.md

 ## Using middleware

 Any PSR-15 compatible middleware could be used with Yii and there are many.
 Say, we need to add basic authentication one of the application URLs.
-URL-dependent middeware are configured using router, so we need to modify router factory.
+URL-dependent middleware are configured using router, so we need to modify router factory.

 Authentication middleware is implemented by `middlewares/http-authentication` package so execute `composer require middlewares/http-authentication` in the application root directory.